 Let’s pray for the Bibleless!

 Instead of dismissing the Bibleless as not actually needing Bibles or accepting that the Bible alone is all they really need, let’s prayerfully place their need for Scripture in its proper context.

 We should view Bible translation in the context of advancing the Kingdom and equipping our brothers and sisters in Christ with the Word for their spiritual benefit and the ultimate glory of God.

 A Bible is not something we provide once and then are done.
 It’s not a problem to solve with a donation.
 It’s about more than a project to be funded.
 More than a book to be distributed.

 The Bibleless need to know Jesus Christ as their Lord and Savior.
-They need to hear the Gospel message in their own language and, in turn, be able to share that message with their whole language community.
-And if they decide to translate the Scriptures, we have the privilege of joining with them as the Lord directs.
+They need to hear the gospel message in their own language and, in turn, be able to share that message with their whole language community.
+And they need the Scriptures in their language.
+We have the privilege of joining with them as the Lord directs.

-Let’s not become overwhelmed with the needs of the Bibleless but rather set our mind on the eternal praise of our Lord and Savior, the Lamb who was slain and who redeemed a people for himself from among the Bibleless peoples.
+Let’s not become overwhelmed with the needs of the Bibleless but rather set our mind on the eternal praise of our Lord and Savior, the Lamb who was slain and who has redeemed a people for Himself from among the Bibleless peoples.

 He is building His church through the Word, working in their hearts as He has in our own.
 Let’s lift Jesus Christ, the Lamb who was slain, up in praise and those He has redeemed in prayer.